- Pizza Dough Degassing

 - Determine the kind of pizza you are making to determine the extent of the dough degassing.

-- Place the dough in a lightly greased or oiled container for easy cleanup.
+- Place the bulk dough in a lightly greased or oiled container for easy cleanup.

-- Be firm but gentle when dough degasses, and you’ll have a better crust.
+- Be firm but gentle when the dough degasses, and you’ll have a better crust.

 The Ins and Outs of Dough Degassing

-Many of you wonder if you genuinely need to degas dough, and specific recipes require it.
+Many of you wonder if you genuinely need to degas dough and if specific recipes require it.
 It depends on whether you want large holes in your finished product.

 The art of shaping an artisan pizza is breaking down the large bubbles into smaller ones, but not so much as creating a typical cracker crust.
 Typically this takes a lot of patience and practice.